alexandermishin13/rcrecv-daemon/README.md

 kernel driver `rcrecv.ko` and after it was came reads a code received by the driver from its character device.
 For that codes which was configured for some action on a gpio pin the daemon does that action.
 Possible actions is set, unset or toggle a pin.
-In my case it is the same pin which uses for a management of a lights or an air commpressor.
+In my case it is the same pin which uses for an automatic management of a lights or an air compressor.
+An example service configuration file is located in a `./rc.conf.d/`.

 ## Installation